mikepkes/pyqtterm/README.rst

 Installation
 ------------

-How do you installt his thing again?
+How do you install this thing again?
 ::
     code
     code